rockettheme/docs/Docs/joomla/extensions/rokpad/INDEX.md

 * Code Highlighter built on the great ACE Editor
 * Support for CSS, HTML, JavaScript, JSON, LESS, Markdown, PHP, SQL, Plain Text, Textile, XML and more...
 * Ajax save and Automatic Save options.
-You'll never loose your content again, nor wait until the page has finished reloading after a save!
+You will never loose your content again, nor wait until the page has finished reloading after a save!
 * Save, Undo, Redo, Goto line, Advanced Search and Search & Replace, Full Screen.
 Settings like Themes, Font Size, Code Folding, Wrap Mode, Invisible Characters, Print Margin, Highlight of selected word
 * 26 Themes to choose from
 * Resizable Editor by dragging the Statusbar